 Computes the square root of the low single-precision floating-point value in the source operand (second operand) and stores the single-precision floating-point result in the destination operand.
 The source operand can be an XMM register or a 32-bit memory location.
 The destination operand is an XMM register.
 The three high-order doublewords of the destination operand remain unchanged.
-See Figure 10-6 in the IA-32 Intel® Architecture Software Developer's Manual, Volume 1, for an illustration of a scalar single-precision floating-point operation.
+See Figure 10-6 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for an illustration of a scalar single-precision floating-point operation.

-In 64-bit mode, using an REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15).
+In 64-bit mode, using a REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15).

-DEST[31:0] ← SQRT (SRC[31:0]); ( DEST[127:64] unchanged )
+DEST[31:0] \leftarrow SQRT (SRC[31:0]); ( DEST[127:64] unchanged )

-SQRTSS m128 mm_sqrt_ss(m128 a)
+$SQRTSS m128 mm_sqrt_ss(m128 a)$